tyler0wheeler/GA-Project-1/README.md

 ### *Why* did I build this game?
 ------------------------------
 The times we live in today are nothing short of interesting.
 COVID-19 has altered our lives in so many different ways and has taken away certain things that we love dearly.
 One of those certain things for myself is going to the ball park to watch a baseball game.
-Going to a baseball game is one of my favorite summer activities.
+Going to a baseball game is one of my favorite summer time activities.
 Nothing beats a hot summer afternoon or evening spent at Oriole Park at Camden Yards.
 Just give me a cold beer and some hotdogs and I am set.
 Now for what the Orioles lack for in talent, the stadium experience makes up for in fun.
-So many in between inning activities occur that take your attention away from the fact that the Orioles are probably losing.
+So many between inning activities occur that take your attention away from the fact that the Orioles are probably losing.
 Many fans would agree that the best between inning activity is the Esskay Hotdog Race.
-So i decided to create a game one could player sitting in front of the screen since we missed out on sitting at the ballpark this year.
+I decided to create this game that one could play sitting in front of the screen since we missed out on experiencing it at the ballpark this year.

 ## So *What* is this game?
 ------------------------